beyarkay/masters-thesis/src/03_lit_review.md

 measure accurately as there are greater degrees of freedom involved and the absolute amount of motion is less.
-For ease of comparison, this survey will discretise fidelity into three levels: finger-fidelity, hand-fidelity, and arm-fidelity.\footnote{TODO: do these need precise definitions?} Further clarification will be provided if these categories do not adequately classify a certain gesture.
+For ease of comparison, this survey will discretise fidelity into three levels: finger-fidelity, hand-fidelity, and arm-fidelity.
+Further clarification will be provided if these categories do not adequately classify a certain gesture.

 ### Explicit and Implicit Segmentation